Open-air cinema for film festival

 The weekend event will be part of the Edinburgh International Film Festival.

-Taking place in St Andrews Square Garden, the cinema will be in place from Friday 15 June to Sunday 17 June.
+Taking place in St Andrew Square Garden, the cinema will be in place from Friday 15 June to Sunday 17 June.

 Classics such as Top Gun, Big Trouble in Little China, Casablanca, Ghostbusters and Big will also be featured.